MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect-at-scale.md

 ## Validate successful onboarding

 After you connected the SQL Server instances to Azure, go to the [Azure portal](https://aka.ms/azureportal) and view the newly created Azure Arc resources.
 You'll see a new **Server - Azure Arc** for each connected machine and a new **SQL Server - Azure Arc** resource for each connected SQL Server instance within approximately 1 minute.
 If these resources aren't created, it means something went wrong during the extension installation and activation process.
-See [Troubleshoot SQL Server extension](./connect-at-scale.md#troubleshoot-sql-server-extension) for the troubleshooting options.
+See [Troubleshoot Azure extension for SQL Server](./connect-at-scale.md#troubleshoot-sql-server-extension) for the troubleshooting options.

 :::image type="content" source="./media/join-at-scale/successful-onboard.png" alt-text="Screenshot showing a successful onboard.":::

-## Troubleshoot SQL Server extension
+## Troubleshoot Azure extension for SQL Server

 Before you start, note the logs location.
 The extension log is created in this folder:
 `C:\ProgramData\GuestConfig\extension_logs\Microsoft.AzureData.WindowsAgent.SqlServer\ExtensionLog_0.log`